-- Mödersheim and Viganò [30] considered what we call the logical aspect: a mismatch between the behavior of a channel as an assumption and as a goal. - 2.
+- 1. In [33], we considered what we call the logical aspect: a mismatch between the behavior of a channel as an assumption and as a goal. - 2.
 But there is also a static aspect: an interference between the message formats (when message parts of P_1 could be confused with message parts of P_2).

-Mödersheim and Viganò [30] prove only the logical aspect of the compositionality question for their notion of channels, while for the static aspect they simply assume that the composed protocols do not interfere with each other.
+In [33], we proved only the logical aspect of the compositionality question for our notion of channels, while for the static aspect we simply assumed that the composed protocols do not interfere with each other.
 In fact, this assumption is a semantical condition that involves the set of all concrete runs of the composed protocols-as opposed to a simple syntactic check on the protocols.
-They suggest that this could maybe be solved similar to existing disjointness notions in parallel protocol composition, but leave this complex problem open.
+We suggested there that this could maybe be solved similar to existing disjointness notions in parallel protocol composition, but left this complex problem open.